BioCells MedicalBioCells Medical

 Clinically meaningful change

-2–3 years under continued monitoring
+2–3 years onward

 Important: Outcomes depend on PLS subtype, baseline spasticity severity, disease duration and individual biological response.
 Individual results may vary significantly.
 PLS cohort sizes are smaller than ALS due to the rarity of the condition.